-We had a booking problem and we unable to get into our "regular" apartment, however, found what looks to be a verry nice penthouse apartment overlooking the Piazza Cavour.
+We had a booking problem and we unable to get into our "regular" apartment, however, found what looks to be an excellent penthouse apartment overlooking the Piazza Cavour.
 It is just across the river using either the Ponte Umberto I or the Ponte Cavour.
 Piazza Cavour is just behind the large law courts building, Corte Suprema di Casszzione.
+It will be great to live in a new district of Rome, but still be close to all the areas that we like.

 Returning to Rome is a familiar and enjoyable experience.